Select different Themes for one or more, or all WordPress Pages, Posts or other non-Admin pages. Or Site Home.

 The plugin's Advanced Setting Select Theme for Everything can be used to select another Theme to be used everywhere except for the specific Page(s) or Post(s) where you wish the WordPress Current Theme to appear.

-Yes, in most cases.
+Some do, some do not; unfortunately, there are a growing number of newer Paid Themes that incorporate so many WordPress Hooks that it is not feasible for this plugin to handle them all.
 But we have only tested the few Paid Themes whose authors have provided us with permission to use, without charge, their themes for test purposes.
 Elegant, for example, allows us to accept copies of its Themes provided by its customers who require assistance with the jonradio Multiple Themes plugin.
 On the other hand, some other Paid Theme authors have simply ignored our requests, despite our stated willingness to sign a non-disclosure agreement.

 We do encourage you to contact us if you run into problems when using the jonradio Multiple Themes plugin with a Paid Theme, as the problem may not be unique to the Paid Theme.